Draw All Resonance Structures For The Nitryl Chloride Molecule No2cl

 4. Distribute Remaining Electrons as Lone Pairs:

 We have 24 - 6 = 18 electrons remaining.
-Distribute these electrons as lone pairs around the atoms, starting with the most electronegative atoms (oxygen and chlorine) until they achieve an octet (8 electrons around each atom) No workaround needed..
+Distribute these electrons as lone pairs around the atoms, starting with the most electronegative atoms (oxygen and chlorine) until they achieve an octet (8 electrons around each atom) That's the part that actually makes a difference..

 • Each oxygen atom needs 6 more electrons to complete its octet (3 lone pairs).